You are here

 If you're not listed above and want to get the HPV vaccine, talk to your health care provider about your risk of getting an HPV infection and whether the vaccine would be right for you.

 Those not eligible for the free vaccine can buy it at most pharmacies, travel clinics, and some sexual health clinics.
-Some health plans cover the cost of the HPV vaccine.
+Some health insurance plans cover the cost of the HPV vaccine.
+Check with your insurance provider to find out if your plan does.

 Adults need 3 doses of the vaccine.